 The Inn at Christmas Place

 If you love Christmas, you HAVE to stay here at least once!
-We stayed here in March, and I still got hit with a wave of Christmas in the Smoky Mountains.
+We stayed at The Inn at Christmas Place in March, and I still got hit with a wave of Christmas in the Smoky Mountains.
 Plus, they have the best breakfast I’ve ever had at a hotel, and it’s included in your stay!
 Read about our stay and experience here.

 We all know and love Gatlinburg!
 It’s just a 20 minute drive along the Great Smoky Mountain Parkway from Pigeon Forge.
 The biggest pro about stay in Gatlinburg, is that you can pretty much walk everywhere you want to go from your hotel. you can even hop on the famous trolley buses and they’ll get you to Pigeon Forge and Sevierville for just $2.50 for an all-day pass.